wsdfhjxc/virtual-desktop-bar/KWIN.md

     // The current desktop has been swapped with currentDesktop - 1.
     // All windows from these desktops have been moved.

+    // Refresh all things affected by latest adjustments.
     // Restore previously stopped processing of KWin signals.
 });